kehantan/labbook/docs/buffers_solutions/mtt_stock.rst

 * We usually prepare 10 mL of MTT working solution in 15 mL centrifuge tube and store in freezer (-20 :math:`^{\circ}`\ C).
 * MTT solution is sensitive to light.
 So we need to wrap the prepared solution in aluminium foil before storing in freezer.

 **Requires**

 * MTT powder

+    MTT powder can be found in fridge (4 :math:`^{\circ}`\ C)

 * Distilled water
 * Centrifuge tube (15 mL)
 * Syringe
 * Syringe filter (0.22 um)
 * Aluminium foil

 **Procedure**

 #.
 Weight 0.05 g (50 mg) of MTT powder and transfer into a 15 mL centrifuge tube.
 #.
 Add 10 mL of distilled water in to the centrifuge tube.
 #.
-Shake or vortex until dissolve.
+Vortex the solution until MTT is completely dissolve.

+    Dissolve as much MTT powder as possible.
+Usually the powder would not dissolve completely, leaving behind some small chunks of solids.
+This is ok, we can filter it out in the next step.

 #.
 Filter with syringe filter.

-    Usually the powder would not dissolve completely, leaving behind some small chunks of solids.

 #.
 Wrap the centrifuge tube with aluminium foil.
 #.
 Label the centrifuge tube.